Subir Chowdhury: History

 Continuing the collaborations he began with Management 21C, Chowdhury completed work on Organization 21C, published in 2002.
 According to the book, his goal was to present ideas and strategic solutions to "guide, influence and help" individuals and organizations with management and leadership challenges.
 Among the contributors listed are Richard E. Boyatzis, James A. Champy, Allan R. Cohen, Jay A. Conger, Samuel A. Culbert, Christopher DeRose, Dexter Dunphy, David Finegold, Elizabeth Florent-Treacy, Rob Goffee, Robert L. Heneman, Harvey A. Hornstein, Andrew, Kakabadse, Manfred F. R. Kets de Vries, Edgar H. Schein, and Noel M. Tichy.

 In 2002, Chowdhury wrote two more books on Six Sigma.
 Design for Six Sigma helped draw attention to emerging DFSS methodology that simplifies an otherwise complex management theory.
 The follow-up book The Power of Design for Six Sigma, stood out because unlike other books on the topic, Chowdhury successfully engaged a broad audience that included assembly line workers and CEOs to make Six Sigma even more accessible.
 These books lead Chowdhury to create a management implementation system he called "LEO" (Listen-Enrich-Optimize).
 This concept was later highlighted his book The Ice Cream Maker (2005) and later expanded in The Power of LEO (2011).
 His latest book is Robust Optimization (2016) co-authored with Shin Taguchi.

 In 2003, Chowdhury formed ASI Consulting Group, LLC and became its chairman and CEO.

 From 2011, Chowdhury and his wife, Malini, began a foundation that has seeded several programs at major universities in India, the U.S., and the U.K. The latest in this work is at the Indian Institute of Technology, an inter-disciplinary school on Quality and Reliability (Q&R), which is the first of its kind in India.

 In 2017, Chowdhury published his 15th book titled The Difference: When Good Enough Isn't Enough.

-The following themes are found in most of his books: